salimk/Rcrawler/README.md

 - Load collected HTML Files to R environement (memory) ([see 2](https://github.com/salimk/Rcrawler#2--loading-collected-html-files-to-memory-r-environment))

-- Extract structured DATA from all website pages: Titles, posts, Films, descriptions etc ([see 3](https://github.com/salimk/Rcrawler#3-crawl-and-scrape-data-from-a-website-pages))
+- Extract structured DATA from all website pages: Titles, posts, Films, descriptions, products...etc ([see 3](https://github.com/salimk/Rcrawler#3-crawl-and-scrape-data-from-a-website-pages))

 - Scraping targeted contents using search terms, by providing desired keywords Rcrawler can traverse all wbesite links and collect/extract only web pages related to your topic. ([see 4](https://github.com/salimk/Rcrawler#4-filter-collected-scraped-web-page-by-search-termskeywords))